mfumagalli/Copenhagen/Files/day1.md

 ```
 $ANGSD/angsd -doPost
 ...
 -doPost	0	(Calculate posterior prob 3xgprob)
 	1: Using frequency as prior
 	2: Using uniform prior
+	3: Using SFS as prior (still in development)
+	4: Using reference panel as prior (still in development), requires a site file with chr pos major minor af ac an
 ...
 ```
 `-doPost 1` uses the estimate per-site allele frequency as a prior for genotype proportions, assuming Hardy Weinberg Equilibrium.